BranchMetrics/ios-branch-deep-linking-attribution/README.md

 UIActivityView is the standard way of allowing users to share content from your app.
 A common use case is a user sharing a referral code, or a content URL with their friends.
 If you want to give your users a way of sharing content from your app, this is the simplest way to implement Branch.

-Sample UIActivityView Share sheet:
+**Sample UIActivityView Share sheet**

 ![UIActivityView Share Sheet](https://s3-us-west-1.amazonaws.com/branchhost/iOSShareSheet.png )

 The Branch iOS SDK includes a subclassed UIActivityItemProvider that can be passed into a UIActivityViewController, that will generate a Branch short URL and automatically tag it with the channel the user selects (Facebook, Twitter, etc.).

+**Note**: UIActivityViewController accepts an NSArray of shareable items.
+Thus, you are able to share more than *just* the Branch link.
+For example, if you want to share a UIImage and a Branch link, simply include both in the array.

 The sample app included with the Branch iOS SDK shows a sample of this in ViewController.m:
 ###### Objective-C

 ```objc